-NFL's opening day: Reaction to Colin Kaeperick's anthem protest
+NFL's opening day: Reaction to Colin Kaepernick's anthem protest

 Story highlights

-- Seven NFL players joined Colin Kaepernick's protest on the league's opening round of games
+- Muhammad Ali a hero today, "when in reality he lived as a pariah in his prime," NFL player writes

-- As US remembers 9/11, football protests look set to further divide opinion
+- Seven NFL players joined Colin Kaepernick's protest in the opening round of games

 (CNN)The NFL season is barely underway, but already the focus is being taken away from the field and directed at the sidelines.

-Colin Kaepernick started protesting racist police practices and behavior by sitting during the national anthem ahead of preseason games, but as the regular season starts the stakes -- and his protest's visibility -- are that much higher.
+Colin Kaepernick started protesting racist police practices and behavior by sitting during the national anthem ahead of preseason games, but as the regular season starts, the stakes -- and his protest's visibility -- are that much higher.

 On the day when the country observed the 15th anniversary of the September 11 attacks, what was the reaction during the season-opening NFL games?